RedisBloom/RedisBloom/docs/commands/cf.insertnx.md

-Adds one or more items to a cuckoo filter, allowing the filter to be created with a custom capacity if it does not exist yet.
+Adds one or more items to a cuckoo filter if they did not exist previously, allowing the filter to be created with a custom capacity if it does not exist yet.

 This command offers more flexibility over the `ADDNX` commands, at the cost of more verbosity.

 This command is equivalent to a `CF.EXISTS` + `CF.ADD` command.
-It does not insert an element into the filter if its fingerprint already exists and therefore better utilizes the available capacity.
+It does not insert an item into the filter if its fingerprint already exists and therefore better utilizes the available capacity.

 <note><b>Notes:</b>

 - This command is slower than `CF.INSERT` because it first checks whether each item exists.
-- Since `CF.EXISTS` can result in false positive, `CF.INSERTNX` may not insert an element because it is supposedly already exist, which may be wrong.
+- Since `CF.EXISTS` can result in false positive, `CF.INSERTNX` may not insert an item because it is supposedly already exist, which may be wrong.

 </note>